vgrg13/NexGenCoding/README.md

 ***
 # Our Vision

-To bridge technology literacy disparities across the world giving everyone an equal opportunity to learn and grow
+To bridge technology literacy disparities across the world giving everyone an equal opportunity to learn and grow.
 ***
 # Our Journey